 So, what does CTV stand for in media?
 With CTV, viewers can stream OTT content directly on their TV screens.
 For instance, if someone watches a series on Netflix using an Apple TV, they’re using a CTV device to access OTT content.

-Feature | OTT | CTV |
+| Feature | OTT | CTV |

-Definition | OTT is an app or service that delivers content over the internet. | CTV is the internet-enabled TV or TV plug-in device used to watch or consume OTT content. |
+| Definition | OTT is an app or service that delivers content over the internet. | CTV is the internet-enabled TV or TV plug-in device used to watch or consume OTT content. |

-Platforms Available | OTT platforms include streaming services providers like Netflix, Disney+, Hulu, and YouTube. | CTVs are compatible with OTT platforms but consist of devices such as TV sticks, smart TVs, or gaming consoles. |
+| Platforms Available | OTT platforms include streaming service providers like Netflix, Disney+, Hulu, and YouTube. | CTVs are compatible with OTT platforms but consist of devices such as TV sticks, smart TVs, or gaming consoles. |

-Delivery Methods | OTT offers advanced targeting capabilities based on user data, including demographics, interests, and viewing behaviors.
+| Delivery Methods | Offers advanced targeting capabilities based on user data, including demographics, interests, and viewing behaviors.
 This allows advertisers to personalize ads for specific audiences, making the advertising experience more targeted and relevant. | Offers advanced targeting capabilities based on user data, including demographics, interests, and viewing behaviors.
 Advertisers can personalize ads for specific audiences across different devices. |

-Flexibility | OTT enables on-demand access to a wide range of content consumed whenever and wherever. | CTV enhances the traditional TV viewing experience by integrating digital streaming services and apps onto TV screens. |
+| Flexibility | OTT enables on-demand access to a wide range of content consumed whenever and wherever. | CTV enhances the traditional TV viewing experience by integrating digital streaming services and apps onto TV screens. |

-Advertising | OTT supports various ad formats, including pre-roll, mid-roll, and post-roll ads, as well as interactive and personalized ads.
+| Advertising | OTT supports various ad formats, including pre-roll, mid-roll, post-roll, interactive, and personalized ads.
 It leverages data-driven insights to optimize ad delivery and engagement. | CTV focuses on delivering ads specifically on TV screens, often during streaming sessions.
-It combines the reach of traditional TV with the precision of targeting in digital advertising, but it can be limited to specific devices. |
+It combines the reach of traditional TV with the precision of digital targeting but may be limited to specific devices. |

-Content Integration | OTT offers diverse content formats from multiple providers, including movies, TV shows, and original programming.
-OTT streaming services offer viewers extensive content choices. | CTV can integrate digital streaming services and apps with traditional TVs or TV plug-in devices, providing a hybrid viewing experience that seamlessly transitions between traditional TV channels, live broadcasts, and on-demand content. |
+| Content Integration | OTT offers diverse content formats from multiple providers, including movies, TV shows, and original programming. | CTV integrates digital streaming services and apps with traditional TVs or TV plug-in devices, providing a hybrid viewing experience across live and on-demand content. |

-When comparing OTT vs. CTV advertising, it’s clear that both offer unique advantages.
 The key difference lies in the platforms and devices where ads are displayed:

 Both OTT and CTV ads utilize data to target audiences based on demographics, interests, and behaviors, ensuring a more relevant and personalized ad experience.